-At Holmes, Diggs & Sadler, out legal team is committed to assisting individuals manage their divorces in an effective and efficient manner, working diligently to craft a legal approach uniquely tailored to your family’s needs.
+At Holmes, Diggs & Sadler, our legal team is committed to assisting individuals to manage their divorces in an effective and efficient manner, working diligently to craft a legal approach uniquely tailored to your family’s needs.
 Establishing an effective parenting agreement is necessary as these agreements help you establish clear guidelines that provide structure to your family’s post-marital life.
-Call a Houston divorce lawyer with our firm today at (713) 802-1777 to discuss how we can help you with this.
+Call a Houston divorce lawyer with our firm today at (713) 766-5355 to discuss how we can help you with this.

 What to Include in the Agreement

 A parenting agreement should be considered a comprehensive document which covers every possible eventuality when raising your children after the divorce.
 Any circumstances which are not covered will have to be addressed on the spot, increasing the chance of arguments and other problems arising.
 To prevent this, the following issues are usually included in parenting agreements:

 - Custody arrangements and where the child will live

 - Visitation schedule

 - The amount and schedule of any child support payments

 - How major medical decisions will be made

 - Religious upbringing decisions

 - Educational decisions